ssalvaterra/LIB-201/narrative.md

 - DHRI Curriculum, "Introduction to Git and GitHub." https://curriculum.dhinstitutes.org/workshops/git/

 # 1. Designing an Exhibit
-What we are essentially doing through our narrative project is creating an online exhibit.
-And in order to understand the fundamentals of online exhibits, we need to know what goes into the planning and design of one.
+What we are essentially doing through our narrative project is creating an online _exhibit_ using the sources we've gathered (both primary and secondary) and the digital artifacts we've created.
+But first, in order to understand the fundamentals of online exhibits, we need to know what goes into the planning and design of one.

 ## Design the narrative
 As you think about taking your online audience through a tour of the collection, consider the following: